Choose an install path¶

 - tool-result capture

-- SQLite recall surface
+- SQLite recall layer

 - backend-aware observability